 The three major consumer reporting agencies are Equifax, Experian, and TransUnion.
 Under the FCRA, you are entitled to one free credit report every 12 months from each consumer reporting agency upon request so that you can review each of them for accuracy.

-The Fair Credit Reporting Act ensures that your credit reports are a fair and accurate representation of your creditworthiness.
+The Fair Credit Reporting Act ensures that your consumer reports are a fair and accurate representation of your creditworthiness.

 Credit Bureau Disputes

 The Fair Credit Reporting Act requires credit bureaus to facilitate disputes between creditors and individuals.
-If you disagree with an item on your credit report, you may file a dispute by writing a letter to both the consumer reporting agency and the creditor.
+For example, if you disagree with an item on your credit report, you may file a dispute by writing a letter to the consumer reporting agency and the creditor.
 The credit bureaus must investigate the claim within 30 days.

-They are then required to send you the results of the investigation in writing.
+They are then required to send you the investigation results in writing.
 If the consumer reporting agency does not resolve the dispute through its investigation, you are allowed to explain the situation in a statement in your credit file.

 You can also ask the consumer reporting agency to send your updated credit information to any company that received your credit report in the last six months or any potential employer who checked your credit in the last two years.